Utesgui/video-to-text/README.md

-# Video Transcription Tool
+# video-to-text Tool

-The Video Transcription Tool is a Python-based GUI application that allows users to transcribe audio from video files.
+The Vvideo-to-text Tool is a Python-based GUI application that allows users to transcribe audio from video files.
 It utilizes Azure's Cognitive Services Speech SDK for transcription and provides a simple interface for selecting video files, entering Azure Speech Service credentials, and viewing the transcription results.

 ## Features